Code-Institute-Submissions/joshcallawaydev-kuppa_AugResub/README.md

 ### 1. First time user - as a first time user i would like to

-- understand what the site sells
+- Understand what the site sells
-- easily navigate the site
+- Easily navigate to products
+- Easily see details for a specific product
+- See clear calls to action
 - See products for sale
 - See some visuals to intise me in
 - Easily searh for products